-AP Interview: Mahuta brings new face to N. Zealand diplomacy
+AP Interview: Mahuta hits refresh on New Zealand diplomacy

-“Look, what I can say is that there were encouraging signs in those speeches,” she said in an interview with the The Associated Press.
+“Look, what I can say is that there were encouraging signs in those speeches,” she said in an interview with The Associated Press.
 She said the victory speech by Vice President-elect Kamala Harris was “inspirational to many women around the world.”

 Mahuta, 50, was a surprise pick for the role, despite being a respected performer in Parliament for almost half her life, since she was first elected in 1996 at age 26.
 She is part of the most diverse group of lawmakers ever appointed to the top roles in Cabinet after Prime Minister Jacinda Ardern won a second term in a landslide victory last month.